sharpjs/DependencyQueue/README.md

 ### Validation

-Upon construction or after enqueueing an item, a `DependencyQueue<T>` instance is in an unvalidated state.
+After enqueueing an item, a `DependencyQueue<T>` instance is in an unvalidated state.
 Before any items can be dequeued, the queue must be validated.
 Do that by calling `Validate()`.

 ```csharp
 var errors = queue.Validate();
 ```

 If the queue is valid, `Validate()` returns an empty list of error objects.
-Otherwiws, the list describes the problems found.
+Otherwise, the list describes the problems found.

 The web of dependencies between entries — the 'dependency graph' — can be invalid in two ways.